openshift/origin-server/cartridges/openshift-origin-cartridge-ruby/README.md

 ## Ruby Mirror

-OpenShift is mirroring rubygems.org at http://mirror1.ops.rhcloud.com/mirror/ruby/
+OpenShift is mirroring rubygems.org at http://mirror1.ops.rhcloud.com/mirror/ruby/.
 This mirror is on the same network as your application, and your gem download should be faster.

 To use the OpenShift mirror:

 Edit your Gemfile and replace

     source 'http://rubygems.org'

 with

     source 'http://mirror1.ops.rhcloud.com/mirror/ruby/'

 Edit your Gemfile.lock and replace

     remote: http://rubygems.org/

 with

     remote: http://mirror1.ops.rhcloud.com/mirror/ruby/

-## Rails 3.0
+## Rails 3.x

 Option 1) (Recommended) Git push your application `Gemfile/Gemfile.lock`.
 This will cause the remote OpenShift node to run `bundle install --deployment` to download and install your dependencies.
 Each subsequent git push will use the previously downloaded dependencies as a starting point, so additional downloads will be a delta.

-Option 2) Git add your `.bundle` and `vendor/bundle` directories after running `bundle install --deployment` locally.
+Option 2) Add `.bundle` and `vendor/bundle` to your git repository after running `bundle install --deployment` locally.
 Be sure to exclude any gems that have native code or ensure they can run on RHEL x86_64.